 What Counts as a Conflict of Interest

 This statute draws a clear line.
-A personal representative cannot use their position to benefit personally from estate transactions.
-The prohibition covers sales or encumbrances involving the representative, their spouse, their agent, their attorney, or any corporation or trust where the representative holds a substantial beneficial interest.
+A personal representative cannot benefit personally from estate transactions.
+The ban covers sales involving the representative, their spouse, their agent, or their attorney.

 Any sale or encumbrance to the personal representative, his spouse, agent or attorney, or any corporation or trust in which he has a substantial beneficial interest, or any transaction which is affected by a substantial conflict of interest on the part of the personal representative, is voidable by any person interested in the estate except one who has consented after fair disclosure.

 A.R.S. § 14-3713The word "voidable" is important.
 The transaction is not automatically void.
-Instead, any interested person, such as a beneficiary or creditor, has the right to challenge it.
+Instead, any interested person can challenge it.
 If no one objects after fair disclosure, the transaction can stand.

 Two Exceptions That Allow the Transaction